 - identify the outcomes of treatment, as the basis for payment to the Primary Care Network.

 Together with the wider Integrated Care Systems, they also depend on other categories (or Lots) of “health services support”.
 Here’s the list:

-This list is in NHS England’s new Health Services Support Framework, which identifies approved suppliers that NHS commissioners and providers can hire to tell them how change to the way they work in order to fit the global corporate model of healthcare.
+This list is in NHS England’s new Health Systems Support Framework, which identifies approved suppliers that NHS commissioners and providers can hire to tell them how change to the way they work in order to fit the global corporate model of healthcare.